keen/keen-cli/README.md

 + `--data`, `-d`: The properties of the event.
 The value can be JSON or `key=value` pairs delimited by `&` (just like a query string).
 Data can also be piped in via STDIN.
 + `--file`, `-f`: The name of a file in newline-delimited JSON.
 If the file is in CSV format, add the `--csv` flag.
 + `--csv`: Specify that the file is in CSV format.
 The first line of the CSV file must contain column names.
++ `--batch-size`: Batch size of events posted, defaults to 1000

 Various examples: